zhuohangli/zhuohangli.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---

-I am a PhD student in Computer Science at [Vanderbilt](https://www.vanderbilt.edu/).
-Previously, I earned my MS from [Rutgers](https://www.rutgers.edu/) and my BS from [UESTC](https://en.uestc.edu.cn/).
+I am a PhD candidate in Computer Science at [Vanderbilt University](https://www.vanderbilt.edu/), with research internship experience at Google, Amazon, MERL, and NEC Labs.
+I hold an MS from [Rutgers](https://www.rutgers.edu/) and a BS from [UESTC](https://en.uestc.edu.cn/).

 My research is in the field of trustworthy machine learning, where I work to make AI systems safer and more dependable.
 My work identifies and mitigates critical failure modes in modern machine learning models, with a focus on: